ut21/blog/triton.md

 </div>

 ### Tangent 2
-A small obsession of mine some time ago were (pseduo-)random algorithms for things like terrain generation.
+Another small interest of mine at some point were (pseduo-)random algorithms for things like terrain generation.
 The Physarum simulation is a good candidate for terrain/cave generation because all you need to do is discretize the outputs and you get crevices that grow and shrink in a pretty way.
 An exceedingly easy way to do this discretization is to simply use a discrete `matplotlib` palette.
 One of these:

 <div align="center">
 <img src="assets/qual.png"